 - Make sure the directory name for the plugin is correct.
 All the names have to match.
 If you change the name then it won't work.

-Ask in the appropriate forum in Using Moodle.
+- Ask in the appropriate forum in Using Moodle.
 Make sure you describe your system (including versions of MySQL, PHP etc.), what you tried and what happened.
 Copy and paste error messages exactly.
-Provide the link to the version of the plugin you downloaded (some have very similar names).
+Provide the link to the version of the add-on you downloaded (some have very similar names).

 Uninstalling a plugin